programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 npx serve
 ```

 This will serve your site, normally to port 3000, but check the message to see what local address is being used.
-Open a web browser and go to that address (ie http://localhost:3000), and if all is working you will see a black page with 'three.js The Jars of Papua'.
+Open a web browser and go to that address (i.e. http://localhost:3000), and if all is working you will see a black page with 'three.js The Jars of Papua'.
 If you are using Windows and have problems you may need to type the following into the terminal.

 ```
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned